Orientsoft/react-orientboard/doc/dev/component-spec.md

 ```

 This makes sure the component fills the parent box, normally you don't need to change it.
 Make sure your component never overflow the outer box.
 If your component is outside the box, there may be problems in dragging, resizing and rotating.

+The page your component is rendered has bootstrap loaded in a global scope.
+Though it's recommended to use [react-bootstrap](react-bootstrap.github.io), in case you have to use bootstrap-specific class names manually, use them as string e.g. `btn-primary`.

+The global theme will be provided in `props.theme`.
+Please change the look of your component accordingly.